wtak23/airtraffic/sphinx/source/flight-count-analysis.rst

 -  Well, both Houston and NY have multiple major airport.

--  For the sake of simplicity of our analysis, we'll pool the flight counts from these airports.
+-  For the sake of simplicity of our analysis, we'll combine the flight counts from these airports.

+Below we create a dictionary that keeps track of the lsit of airports in each city

 .. code:: python